'We've got to run' — Idaho mall shooting leaves 2 dead

 Two people were killed and four injured — including an officer — at the Boise Towne Square shopping mall, authorities said.
 The officer was injured in an exchange of gunfire with the suspect, who was detained and hospitalized in critical condition, police said.

-Boise Police Chief Ryan Lee told reporters that the shooting was reported about 1:50 p.m. and included a report that one person was “shot and down.”
+Boise Police Chief Ryan Lee said the shooting was reported around 1:50 p.m. and included a report that one person was “shot and down.”

-“There was an exchange of gunfire that ensued shortly thereafter, resulting in the officer’s injury, as well as the suspect being taken into custody,” Lee said.
+“There was an exchange of gunfire that ensued shortly thereafter, resulting in the officer’s injury, as well as the suspect being taken into custody,” Lee told reporters.

 Investigators believe there was only one shooter and that there was no ongoing danger to the public, he said.
 Police said what they described as the “events” happened inside and outside the mall, but didn’t elaborate.